top of page

 Will food/lunch be provided at the Workshop?

 Light snacks and beverages will be available all day.
-Lunch will be provided Saturday and Dinner provided on Sunday.
 Participant may opt to bring their own meals to the workshop.

 What if my application is not accepted this year?